 But wolves today represent the wild like no other creature.
 To hear a wolf howl up close is startlingly loud and sends a primitive shiver of wonder right through your bones.
 Listening to them talk to each other from one far off valley to the next is a gift from nature truly enjoyable.
 Their ancient song, a sound that has been a part of the northern forests for countless millennia is a connection to our own past when we as human hunters shared the chase with these magnificent creatures.
 It is always special, and it always comforts me when hearing wolves howl knowing that there is still some “wild” left in the world.

 Yet as humans, we have a love/hate relationship with wolves unlike any other animal.
 Poisoning them, shooting them from helicopters, hunting them down and killing them as if they were vicious, heartless murderers.
 They’re not of course.
 They’re just wild and free.
 When their habitat is infringed upon and their natural food sources depleted, they take what’s available and easy.
 But I’ve often thought about this.
 Is it fear of a rival predator?
 Is it just because they take livestock when opportunity arises?
-With a little effort, livestock can be protected.
+With a little effort, livestock can be protected, as herders here have pointed out to me.
 Or is it deeper?
 They’re free and wild and always will be.
 Perhaps it’s this that is really envied.